akatragjini/autocad-cross_sections/README.md

 ### Functionality
 Cut and export cross-sections.
 Useful to individuals constructing numerical models, mining engineers, hydrogeologists, etc.

+There does exist commercial software (i.e. Deswik, Promine, etc) with this functionality, however the purchase cost can be quite high.
+I have not been able to find a free alternative to this tool which was part of the reason I made it in the first place.

 ![AutoCAD Cross Section Tool](https://github.com/akatragjini/autocad-cross_section_tool/blob/master/README/Example_1.gif)

 ### Requirements
-1. This was written in AutoCAD 2016 and has been tested in 2009-2019 (including Civil3D).
+1. This was written in AutoCAD 2016 but has been tested in 2009-2019 (including Civil3D).
 2. Users must be comfortable manipulating (i.e. oribiting) AutoCAD models in 3-Dimensions.
 3. Users must **SAVEAS** to create a working copy of their drawing.
-The routine will explode some nested objects (i.e. polylines to lines) which may produce undesirable results.
+I cannot stress this enough, the routin will explode some nested objects (i.e. polylines to lines) which may produce undesirable results.

 ### Installation
 1. Download and save **SECUT.fas** somewhere convenient.
 2. Load **SECUT.fas** into AutoCAD.
-You can **drag+drop** or use the **APPLOAD** command
+You can **drag+drop** or use the **APPLOAD** command.

-STEPS:
-1. Load drawing into AutoCAD (note: this routine has been tested and is compatible with v.
-2009 - 2019 including Civil 3D).
+### Instructions

-2. "SAVEAS" to create a 2nd version of the drawing (i.e. drawing1_sections).
+1. **SAVEAS** to create a working copy of the drawing (i.e. drawing1_sections)
-a.
-This is a critical step as the routine will explode nested objects into their consituent parts which may produce undesirable results.
-i.
-For example, 3D polylines exploded to lines, meshes to 3D Faces, etc.
+2. Draw a **LINE** (or more than 1) corresponding to the location of your cross-section(s)
+     - Ensure line is drawn in **UCS WORLD** and **PLAN** view
+3. Poop

 3. Draw a "LINE" (or >1) where the section is required (note: it must be a LINE, and drawn in plan view / UCS World).
 a.
 Routine can only cut vertical sections across the 3D model (i.e. hence why line must be drawn in plan view).
 i.
 The workaround for horizontal sections is to manipulate the UCS and flip the model on its side, cut the sections and then flip back again